 Even with a the lowest gear and the strongest hobby motor I could buy, the motor was not enough to rotate the arm at the shoulder.
 To overcome this obstacle, I used lead fishing weights as counterweights to aid the motor.

-The motor allocation goes as follows: one motor for each finger, two for the wrist, two for the elbow/bicep, and three for the shoulder/bicep.
+The motor allocation is as follows: one motor for each finger, two for the wrist, two for the elbow/bicep, and three for the shoulder/bicep.
 All of these motors have two directions and are operated via the control panel in the picture below.
 They operate off of 12 volts and have potentiometers to limit the speed of the motor should it be necessary.

 | The motors that provided the rotation

 for three of the joints, the shoulder, triceps, and forearm, needed a way